kavia-common/recipe-explorer-38071-38143/frontend_app/README.md

 ### `npm run start:ci`

-Starts the dev server without opening a browser and with CI-friendly defaults.
+Starts the dev server with CI-friendly defaults:
+- Disables source maps (`GENERATE_SOURCEMAP=false`) to reduce memory usage
+- Avoids opening a browser (`BROWSER=none`)
+- Binds to `0.0.0.0` for container access
+- Sets a conservative memory cap for Node via `--max_old_space_size=256`

+If your CI is extremely memory constrained, you can use:

+### `npm run start:lowmem`

+Same as above but enforces the Node memory cap more strictly by invoking `node --max-old-space-size=256`.

 ### `npm test`